Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 Jordan’s qualification criteria:

-Revenue: $200K-$500K (too low = can’t afford, too high = wrong fit)
+Revenue: $200K-$500K (too low means they can’t afford it, too high means they’re the wrong fit).

-Timeline: 60-120 days (shorter = unrealistic, longer = no urgency)
+Timeline: 60-120 days (shorter is unrealistic, longer means no urgency).

-Bottleneck: Must be strategy/execution, not motivation/mindset
+Bottleneck: Must be strategy or execution, not motivation or mindset.

-Budget: Must have $81K available (6-month commitment)
+Budget: Must have $81K available for the 6-month commitment.

-If they don’t fit all four, Jordan declines.
-Nicely.
 “Based on what you shared, I don’t think VIP is the right fit right now.
 Here’s what I’d recommend instead: [refer to core offer or competitor].”

 Three issues kill VIP tiers even when the protocol is followed correctly.